hhc97/sudoku_solver/README.md

 Solved in 209.4494128227234 seconds.
 ```
-Of course, since the 16 x 16 and 25 x 25 puzzles started with an empty grid, this is not so much *solving* a puzzle as simply finding one of the *countably infinite* solutions.
+Of course, since the 16 x 16 and 25 x 25 puzzles started with an empty grid, this is not so much *solving* a puzzle as simply finding one of the *countably infinite*<sup id="s1">[1](#f1)</sup> solutions.
 For the sake of my computer, and due to the lack of characters in the English alphabet, I've decided not to go further than this.

+<sup id="f1">1</sup> <sub>Yes, it's not actually "countably infinite".
+But with the normal 9x9 Sudoku having [6,670,903,752,021,072,936,960](https://en.wikipedia.org/wiki/Mathematics_of_Sudoku#Enumerating_Sudoku_solutions "Wikipedia: Mathematics of Sudoku") possible configurations, I'd say the 25x25 is close enough. [⮌](#s1)</sub>